Skip to navigation Skip to content

 Process Correspondence - Medicare Compensation Recovery 011-15070000

-This document outlines information for Service Officers about how to assess inbound documents for accuracy and completeness for Medicare Compensation Recovery.
-It also describes the information needed to register a new claim in the MCRS, signature requirements for forms and how to unlink documents from a Work Identification Number (WIN) or manually separate email correspondence.
+This document details the information Service Officers need to assess Medicare Compensation Recovery inbound documents for accuracy and completeness.
+It describes the details needed to register a new claim in the Medicare Compensation Recovery System (MCRS), form requirements and how to unlink documents from a Work Identification Number (WIN) or manually separate email correspondence.

 On this page: